Feastio

 Mackerel trimmings

-The third course was mackerel and cucumber, which was quickly followed by a bite-size piece of fish trimmings wrapped in a green leaf.
+The third course was mackerel and cucumber, quickly followed by a bite-sized piece of fish trimmings wrapped in a green leaf.
+This is an example of Restaurant Relae's commitment to reducing food waste.
+Instead of discarding the leftover bits and pieces, they find simple ways to repackage them.

 Rabbit and coriander